- Enticing visibility, prolific marine life and good diving throughout the year

 Bunaken dive sites

 Many of the dive sites around the islands feature vertical coral walls and shallow reef flats, rich in both hard and soft corals.
 The walls are festooned with beautiful sea fans, whips, soft corals and black coral bushes that flourish in the currents.
 Along the top of the walls, gardens of healthy corals can be found growing in the sunlit shallows.
-Bigger animals such as whitetip and blacktip reef sharks, barracuda, jackfish, turtles and small tuna are common, along with dogtooth tuna, wahoo, giant travally, eagle rays or Napoleon wrasse.
+Bigger animals such as whitetip and blacktip reef sharks, barracuda, jackfish, turtles and small tuna are common, along with dogtooth tuna, wahoo, giant trevally, eagle rays or Napoleon wrasse.
 Sea snakes are also common, and big schools of snapper, triggerfish, sweetlips and other reef fish are seen every day.

 Manado dive sites

 Sulawesi’s amazing diversity is reflected in the interesting macro life that can be found at dive sites on the mainland coast.
 Pygmy seahorses, ghostpipefish, leaf scorpionfish and nudibranchs are common, and ‘muck’ critters such as frogfish, seahorses, snake eels and Rhinopias, mimic octopus and wonderpus and the elusive hairy octopus can all be found.
-Sites here feature everything from healthy coral reefs, white and black sand slopes, patch reefs and seagrass beds - in fact the entire coastline around Manado - has a diversity of habitats and species to rival those found in the Lembeh Stait.
+Sites here feature everything from healthy coral reefs, white and black sand slopes, patch reefs and seagrass beds - in fact the entire coastline around Manado - has a diversity of habitats and species to rival those found in the Lembeh Strait.

 Drift diving, wall diving, muck diving